matthewsander3/se-group-13/README.md

 The customer must create an account before accessing all the features.

 The user/customer can:
-- create an account and/or login
+- Create an account and/or login
-- search hotels by entering the following: Checkin and checkout dates, weekend differential, min and max room prices, room type, and number of rooms
+- Search hotels by entering the following: Checkin and checkout dates, weekend differential, min and max room prices, room type, and number of rooms
+- View past and future reservations
-- book and/or cancel reservations
+- Book and/or cancel reservations
-- edit their account information
+- Edit their account information

 The following are Admin specific features:

 The admin can:
 - Edit hotels
+- Delete reservations
 - View customers
 - Delete customers
-- Delete reservations

 ## Tech-stack